BhavdeepSethi/bhavdeepsethi.github.io/source/_posts/2014-12-11-moving-from-wordpress-to-github.markdown

 But not anymore!
 <!--more-->
-I randomly googled "<a href="http://goo.gl/02SPK4">blogging platform for coders</a>". went to the HN link from the result and read about Jekyll+Github.
+I randomly googled "<a href="http://goo.gl/02SPK4">blogging platform for coders</a>", went to the HN link from the result and read about Jekyll+Github.
 And I can't believe I hadn't heard about this for so long!
 I was aware that you could create simple pages for your projects but when I saw what I could actually do (with User and Project pages both), I regretted not looking around for more options earlier. <br />

 With Octopress into the picture, you do not even have to bother with the blog structure/theme.
 It took me about half a day to migrate the entire blog.
 Or whatever was left of it.

-<p><h3>Why GitHub User Pages are way better than WordPress?</h3>
+<p><h3>Why GitHub User Pages are way better than WordPress for your blog?</h3>
 <ul>
 <li>The power of Github!
 You can add collaborators, markdowns, issue tracking, versioning...do I need to say more?
 <li> You can write articles using your everyday IDE!
 Intellij/Sublime Text FTW!